nalanj/confl/README.md

 list_decorator(test, 12)
 ```

-Maps in a decorator can exclude the surrounded braces:
+Maps in a decorator can exclude the surrounded braces as well:

 ```
 map_decorator(foo=bar blah=baz)